NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 8B has slightly more lift
 - 8B(B) has slightly more lift
 - 8BB(B) hitbox appears one frame sooner
+- 8BB(A)
+  - Has slightly more lift
-- 8BB(A) has slightly more lift; string added for Ukon
+  - String added for Ukon
+  - Hits 3 times instead of 4
+  - More damage, stun, and guard damage
 - 5A charge changed from 11f to 8f
-- 6A done as Sakon doesn't launch, super cancel, pushes on block
+- 6A if hold A it does the launching hit and more damage; if not it does a normal hit with super cancel
 - 4A window for counter improved; swaps the brothers when the activation window starts
 - Sakon Act4A is unblockable and unsubbable
 - Ukon Act4A does 2A(B)